Virtual File Systems

 The filesystem type is procfs.

-It's mostly fo read only except for some files that allow writing to change kernel parameters.
+It's mostly read only.
+Some files allow writing to change kernel parameters.
 For example, you can change the maximum number of open files by writing to /proc/sys/fs/file-max. or IP forwarding by writing to /proc/sys/net/ipv4/ip_forward.

 Tools like top, btop read data from /proc file system